clusteramaryllis/laravel-gettext/README.md

 & ready to scan translated string in `app\Http\Controllers` & `resources\views` (Default option).

-Open the .po file with PoEdit or any similar editors.
-In PoEdit you need to click update to populate the table with scanned strings.
+4) Open the .po file with PoEdit or any similar editors.
+In PoEdit you need to click update to populate the table with the scanned strings.
 After that, you can start begin translating.

-Test via routes
+5) Simple routes test

 ```php
 Route::get('/', function() {